Jhgomez/sopes1/Clase/notes.md

 * `kubectl get all -n minamespace`
 * `kubectl delete pods <deploy_name> -n minamespace`
 * `kubectl get pods -o wide`: Kubernetes ip, this shows the pods info including their IP
+* `kubectl get nodes`:
+* `kubectl get pods -n kube-system`: you can see the DNS registry there, called "kube-dns" it is in charge to manage the inner network DNS names